electric-eloquence/fepper-npm/README.md

 * help: function ()
 * patternsonly: function (callback, deletePatternDir)

-Fepper is 100% compatible with Pattern Lab PHP frontend code.
+Fepper is 100% compatible with Pattern Lab PHP Mustache code.
 It aims to maintain parity with the PHP project in terms of functionality and performance.
 Please report any bugs and submit contributions at https://github.com/electric-eloquence/fepper-npm